Icezones instead of firewalls: extended entanglement beyond the event horizon and unitary evaporation of a black hole: Conclusions

-Although these two entanglement effects are related in principle, they tend to differ in scale.
-If there is not much acceleration then there is not much degradation.
-The ``icezone" interactions are not strong, so they don't change the acceleration or trajectory of the outgoing mode too much.
+The ``icezone" interactions are not strong (they are mediated by infrared modes which are present in large numbers in any black body emitter), so they don't change the acceleration or trajectory of the outgoing mode too much.
 For large black holes this is a relatively slow process because the radiation flux is so low, but after a long time the accumulation of infrared collisions substantially changes the entanglement near the horizon.
-In the case of the accelerated observer, entanglement degradation is substantial near the horizon because the acceleration for an observer would be large.

 To quantify the icezone effect we analyzed a spin emission model of quanta from black holes in Section \ref{dm}.
 We explicitly constructed the density matrix for the icezone for non-perturbative and perturbative effects.
 The construction was based on the interaction picture of interactions and in the non-perturbative case we found similar results to \cite{Papadodimas:2012aq}.
 The main point is that while these interactions are typically small, they become large and of the order of the Hawking radiation when the black hole has almost finished evaporating.
 The effect eventually purifies the thermal radiation and information is recovered from the black hole.
+This does not imply that independently of the initial state of the full system, the final state is pure.
+In particular, a mixed initial state will not evolve into a pure state.
+Interactions in the background geometry of the black hole can un-mix only what this black hole has apparently mixed.
+As we extensively discussed in Section \ref{u}, processes near the black hole strongly depend on the black hole geometry, and one cannot logically expect that mixing that occurred in the preparation of the initial state prior to the black hole formation (say by tracing out some of the degrees of freedom of the initial state) will be unmixed in the background of the black hole, simply because these two processes are unrelated.

 We emphasize that an icezone is observable even for an infalling observer who is able to probe the near horizon structure.
 This is important since the standard Hawking radiation is usually defined for a static observer far from a black hole.
 For this far away observer, the blueshifted flux of radiation diverges at the horizon.
 This is also the reason why a static observer near the horizon sees entanglement degradation.
 However, as explicitly demonstrated in \cite{Greenwood:2008zg} (see also \cite{Barbado:2012pt,Kim:2009ha}), an infalling observer would also observe a flux of particles coming out of the black hole, with an important difference being that this flux would be non-divergent at the horizon.
 Thus, an infalling observer should indeed classically encounter a nearly flat space-time at the horizon of a large black hole, however these soft quanta would affect entanglement as we described it and invalidate the quantum Rindler approximation.